 Swamps

-A lot of what makes up Franklin Parker Preserve is its swamps.
-This complex system of swamps helps keep many different plant and animal species alive.
-Just like the pitch and cedar forests, the swamps and surrounding land invites many different native pineland species.
+A significant portion of what makes up the Franklin Parker Preserve is its extensive swamps.
+This complex system of swamps helps sustain many different plant and animal species.
+Just like the pitch and cedar forests, the marshes and surrounding land invite many different native pineland species.

 The swamps throughout this preserve come in various forms.
-Some are deeper than other, whereas some of them may have more vegetation.
-Below are different types of swamps the team has gathered.
+Some are deeper than others, while some may have more vegetation.
+Below are the different types of swamps that the team has identified.

 Rivery Swamp

-This is the kind of swamp that or more similar to a river.
-It may be deeper but it doesn't have to be.
+This is the kind of swamp that is more similar to a river.
+It may be deeper, but it doesn't have to be that way.
 Some of the river-like swamps may even be a part of a real river.

 Pond/Lake Swamp

-The swamps that are similar to ponds and lakes are the most common swamps here.
-Although the swamps are not anywhere as close to the depth of a real river, plenty of plants and animals including fish live in them.
+The swamps, which are similar to ponds and lakes, are the most common type found here.
+Although the swamps are not nearly as deep as a real river, plenty of plants and animals, including fish, live in them.

-In the first photo below, there is a grass island on the swamp.
+In the first photo below, a grass island is visible in the swamp.
 Many of the lake-like swamps will have these.

 Marshy Swamp

 Similar to the ponds and lake-like swamps, the marshy swamps have much more grass and tend to be much shallower.
-These swamps may be the first to dry up during a drought, although deeper swamps can dry up as well.
-When you find marshy swamps, you will usually find 'lake-lake' swamps as well.
+These swamps may be among the first to dry up during a drought, although other swamps can also dry up.
+When you find marshy swamps, you will usually find 'lake-like' swamps as well.

 Lush Swamp

-With plenty of water, plenty of lush vegetation will grow.
-The perfect environment for plants that love damp, sandy, and acidic soils.
-In the photo below, even though it isn't an immediate swamp, it's very close to one and contains a whole field of lush bushes and trees.
+With plenty of water, lush vegetation will flourish—the ideal environment for plants that thrive in damp, sandy, and acidic soils.
+In the photo below, although it isn't an immediate swamp, it's very close to one and features a whole field of lush bushes and trees.

 In the photo, many sweet pepperbushes are living near the swamp.
 They are mixed in with plenty of other plants like pitch.
 Notice how the needles on the pitch in the field are larger and more spread out since they receive more direct sunlight.